JuliaBehling/Final_Project/README.md

   * https://www.kaggle.com/ananthu017/california-wildfire-incidents-20132020

 ### Questions We Hope to answer:
-1. Is there a statistically significant correlation between wildfire size to the quantity of fire relief stations per County.
+1. Is there a statistically significant correlation between wildfire size to precipitation?
-2. Does funding and or socieconomic status of a county factor into the ability to fight Fires?
+2. Is there a statistically significant correlation between wildfire size to temperature?
 3.	what other factors play into creating a fire prediction model?